 How Does EDT Work?

 While training to failure should be avoided, feel free to take your final sets to the limit in order to achieve as many reps as possible.
 Just do not compromise form to do so.
 Keep the rest breaks short in between each set and only rest as long as you need.
 I recommend that you use a stopwatch to stay on track.
-Make sure to take advantage of a training journal and record the number of total reps that you complete for each exercise after each "PR Zone."
+Make sure to take advantage of a training journal and record the number of total reps you complete for each exercise after each "PR Zone."

-For example, if you completed forty total reps on squats with 315lbs, your goal at the next squat workout is to achieve a minimum of forty-one reps.
+For example, if you completed 40 total reps on squats with 315 pounds, your goal at the next squat workout is to achieve a minimum of 41 reps.
 As long as you are doing more reps at each workout, you will make progress and increase strength and size.
+Here is an example of an EDT program that I tried with kettlebells:

 Day 1: Upper Body